Hazel (Corylus avellana)

 Value For Wildlife

-Hazel is a tremendous wildlife resource; its yellow catkins ("Lamb's tails") are an invaluable source of early pollen for bees (despite it being wind pollinated), and its nuts, an iron age human staple, are a boon for insects and small mammals including dormice.
+Hazel is a tremendous wildlife resource; the male yellow catkins ("Lamb's tails") are an invaluable source of early pollen for bees (despite it being wind pollinated), and its nuts, an iron age human staple, are a boon for insects and small mammals including dormice.
 The grey squirrel's liking for hazel nuts means that Hazel woods are sadly no longer self regenerative (if you fancy the nuts yourself, have a look at our Filberts and Cobs).
 Deer are also problematic - they love the new growth on coppice stools.
 Over 70 butterfly and moth caterpillars feed on hazel leaves, and coppiced plants provide cover for ground nesting birds.
 There are a large number of funghi associated with it too.

 Hazel has been an important economic constituent of managed woodland since the Middle Ages, when hazel woods were prized assets, coppiced in a 6 - 10 year rotation.
 Planted as a short lived understory and regularly coppiced, hazel produces not only straight but incredibly pliable rods.
 In spring you can tie them into knots.
 From Neolithic times these were used for making wattle for hurdles, fencing, and wattle and daub walls, and hedge layers always find them helpful for making stakes and binders.
 Corylus avellana is widely used for all manner of traditional coppice products.
 It's not just valuable because of its rods and hazelnuts, but as a hedging plant because of its speed of growth, suckering habit, and tolerance of a wide range of conditions.
 We also include it in our trees for wood fuel collection.
+Oh, and dowsers use hazel twigs.

 Plants For Sale